-Teagasc training may involve a blended learning approach using a combination of face to face teaching with the use of technologies.
+Teagasc training may involve a blended learning approach using a combination of face-to-face teaching with the use of technologies.
 Teagasc employs Moodle as a learning platform.
 This allows tutors and learners to communicate electronically.
-Moodle provides electronic copies of workbooks and other learning support materials including PowerPoint presentations, video and quizzes.
+Moodle provides electronic copies of workbooks and other learning support materials including presentations, video and quizzes.
 Supervised online assessments may also be conducted on Moodle.
-Teagasc may also use Zoom (or similar) for the provision of remote classes and lectures.
+Teagasc may also use conference calls/webinars for the provision of remote classes and lectures.
 To engage with the programme and to facilitate learning, you should have access to: